DeisData/bash-shell-skills/README.md

 - [Instructions for Accessing your Bash Shell](https://carpentries.github.io/workshop-template/#shell)
 - Workshop [dataset](data-shell.zip)

+## Workshop Instructions
+To participate in this workshop, preview each video tutorial and scan the session notes.
+During the workshop we will quickly review of new commands, and then spend the time working through session challenge questions together.

 ## Notes, Challenges, and Video Tutorials
 - Session 1: Navigating and Working with Files and Directories
   - [Navigating with Bash](https://youtu.be/RMSmriZq1JU) (4 minute video)